Lezim

-Lezim (लेझिम) or lazium is a folk dance form, from the state of Maharashtra in India.
+Lezim or lazium is a folk dance form, from the state of Maharashtra in India.

 Sometimes also spelt as "Lezium", Lezim dancers carry a small musical instrument with jingling cymbals called the Lezim or lezium, after which the dance form is named.
-There are minimum 20 dancers in lezim.
-This dance is named after a wooden idiophone to which thin metal discs are fitted which produce a jingling sound and the dancers use this while classical dancing.
-Dholki, a drum instrument is used as the main percussion music.
+There are a minimum of 20 dancers in a traditional lezim.
+This dance is named after a wooden idiophone to which thin metal discs are fitted that produce a jingling sound and the dancers use this while classical dancing.
+Dholki, a drum instrument, is used as the primary percussion music.
 It is performed dressed in colourful costumes.
 The dance is frequently used as a fitness drill by schools in Maharashtra, militias and other institutions because it involves many calisthenic moves and can be quite strenuous.

-Lezim is more of a vigorous physical exercise and drill than a dance; the formations can be in two's, fours and even in a circle.
-Historically, there were a few variations of the lezim practiced in the villages of Maharashtra and parts of Gujarat, however these are seldom used today.
+Lezim is more of a vigorous physical exercise and drill than a dance; the formations can be in twos, fours and even in a circle.
+Historically, there were a few variations of the lezim practiced in the villages of Maharashtra and parts of Gujarat, however these are rarely used today.
 One variation used a 2.5 feet long bamboo pole (Reedh) with an iron chain (Dhanusyasarakhi).
 This was used more as a form of exercise than dance, as the lezim was heavy.
 Such lezims were invariably hand made.

-Another variation of the lezim (called Koyande) used a wooden pole, 15 to 18 inches long, with both ends punctured and an iron linked chain weighing about 1 kg running through it scale iron chain link chain.
+Another variation of the lezim (called Koyande) used a wooden pole, 15 to 18 inches long, with both ends punctured and an iron linked chain weighing about 1 kg running through it.
 They also contained a 6 inches long hand chain (salaisakhali), through which the four fingers fit snugly.

 The rural form of the dance usually consists of lezim dancers in two rows, repeating a sequence of steps, changing the steps every few beats.
 Thus, a 5-minute lezim performance can consist of 25 different steps danced in unison.

-Other variations include dancing the lezim in four rows, in a single circle formation (Nartakasamuhanni), or in concentric circles formations (samuhanrtyanta nartakam)(similar to the garbha dance), with each dancer twirling and dancers of opposite rows often playing lezim with each other.
+Other variations include dancing the lezim in four rows, in a single circle formation (Nartakasamuhanni), or in concentric circles formations (samuhanrtyanta nartakam) (similar to the garbha dance), with each dancer twirling and dancers of opposite rows often playing lezim with each other.
 Changes in steps are "announced" by a ring leader using a whistle.

 Lezim is especially popular in rural Maharashtra, often played during the Ganesh festival (गणेशोत्सव), in village Jatras (religious processions) and in schools as part of the fitness regime.